cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-05-05-the-last-paper-myth.md

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2024/2024-05-05/aspuden-metro-terminal.png alt: "Not free to go" %}
   <figcaption class="stroke">
     &#169; Do you really think you're free to go?
 Not too fast, there is always a chance to give you one more block to carry on.
-Sculpture of penguin in the <a href="https://en.wikipedia.org/wiki/Aspudden_metro_station">Aspudden metro station</a>, in Stockholm.
+Sculpture of a penguin carrying a cube at the <a href="https://en.wikipedia.org/wiki/Aspudden_metro_station">metro station of Aspudden</a>, in Stockholm.
   </figcaption>
 </figure>